wxson/fast-java-plugin/README.md

 # fast-java-plugin
-fast-java-plugin is a fast code generation tool.Contains domains, Controllers, and commonly used service directories.You can also choose to rely on the Fast-Java library for a better experience.
+fast-java-plugin is a fast code generation tool.Contains domains, Controllers, and commonly used service directories.
 _Tips: For now, only MongoDB is supported_
 ## Matches artillery
 ![](/gif/example.gif)